gotthardp/lorawan-server/doc/Handlers.md

 The *Parse Event* is an Erlang function that converts event name to custom data fields and can extend (or even amend) the *Uplink Fields*.

+Also this function is optional.
+If not provided, only the *Uplink Fields* will be sent to the Backend.

 To generate events like `{"devaddr":"00112233", "event":"joined"}` you can write:

 ```erlang